hassio-addons/addon-appdaemon/README.md

 You could also [open an issue here][issue] GitHub.

+## FAQ
+# AppDaemon Fails to find '/config/appdaemon/appdaemon.yaml'
+This error can appear if you installed an AppDaemon app before installing AppDaemon.
+Uninstall all AppDaemon apps and manually delete the '/config/appdaemon' folder.
+Now you should be able to start AppDaemon and install your apps.

 ## Contributing

 This is an active open-source project.
 We are always open to people who want to